vchrl/token-dd/README.md

 ## Why This Exists

-At Binance, this type of due diligence report took a team of analysts 4+ hours per token.
+Usually this type of due diligence report took a team of analysts 4+ hours per token.
 It involved pulling data from multiple sources, cross-referencing wallet labels, checking smart money flows, and synthesizing everything into actionable insights.

 Now it takes one command and 30 seconds.

 Nansen CLI + x402 micropayments make this possible.
 No API key management.
 No credit packs.
 Just pay for what you use and get institutional-grade research.

-This is what the future of onchain analytics looks like.

 ---